Two-step interpretable modeling of Intensive Care Acquired Infections: Step 2: Deep LM-CR model

 The overall measure for the LM-CR model is $\operatorname{AUROC_{global}}=0.69$ (95\%CI 0.68-0.70), while for the Deep-LM-CR is $\operatorname{AUROC_{global}}=0.75$ (95\%CI 0.73-0.76).
 The $\operatorname{AUROC}(t_{LM}^k)$ scores evaluated at each time $t_{LM}^k$, with $k\in\{1,\ldots,n\}$ are shown in Figure~\ref{fig:ICUFAI_AUROC}.
 The LM-CR model always shows lower predictive performance than the Deep-LM-CR.
-We notice that at the beginning of the ICU stay (days 3-4) and around day 7, the {CNN} can improve the prediction of the traditional ICU clinical covariates of about $8\%$, see Figure~\ref{fig:ICUFAI_Rel_AUROC}.
+We noticed that at the early stage of the ICU stay (e.g., days 3.66) and around day 7, the {CNN} can improve the prediction of the traditional ICU clinical covariates of about $8-9\%$, see Figure~\ref{fig:ICUFAI_Rel_AUROC}.

+The evaluation of the Brier Score revealed, for the LM-CR model, an overall measure $\operatorname{BS}_{global} = 0.037$ (95\% CI 0.036-0.039), while for the Deep-LM-CR we had $\operatorname{BS}_{global} = 0.036$ (95\% CI 0.035-0.037).
+The scores $\operatorname{BS}(t^{k}_{LM})$ of each landmark time, are shown in Figure \ref{fig:Brier_Score_models}.
+For the majority of landmark times, we observed that the Deep-LM-CR was slightly more accurate than the other one; in contrast, the LM-CR turned out to be somewhat more precise in a few landmark times on days 2 and 4 and around days 9 and 10.
+Such a result is also reported in Figure \ref{fig:Brier_Skill_models}; where the Brier Skill is shown.
+In the end, we observed an overall Brier Skill of 0.03 with 95\% CI equal to (0.01, 0.07).
+The evaluation of all CI was accomplished via bootstrap resampling (bootstrap population equal to 1000 samples).

-The impact of each explanatory variable $Z_j$ involved in the Deep-LM-CR model is shown in Figure~\ref{fig:ICUFAI_heatmaps}, whereas we reported the heat-map of the relative increase in AUROC between the Deep-LM-CR without the covariate $Z_j$ and the full model (with $\mathbf{Z}(t_{LM})$ and $Z_{CNN}(t_{LM}))$.
+The impact of each explanatory variable $Z_j$ involved in the Deep-LM-CR model is shown in Figure~\ref{fig:ICUFAI_heatmaps}, in which we reported the heat-map of the relative increase in AUROC between the Deep-LM-CR without the covariate $Z_j$ and the full model (with $\mathbf{Z}(t_{LM})$ and $Z_{CNN}(t_{LM}))$.
 When $Z_j=Z_{CNN}$, we see that we observe a relative increase in AUROC of at least $4\%$.

+In conclusion, an examination of the global performance of both the LM-CR and Deep-LM-CR models was also conducted, taking into account larger amplitude sliding windows of 16 and 24 hours.
+In the case of the 16-hour sliding window, it was observed that the LM-CR exhibited an overall $\operatorname{AUROC_{global}}$ of 0.70 (95\% CI 0.69-0.71), whereas the Deep-LM-CR demonstrated a higher $\operatorname{AUROC_{global}}$ of 0.73 (95\% CI 0.72-0.74).
+Similarly, for the 24-hour sliding window, the LM-CR displayed an overall $\operatorname{AUROC_{global}}$ of 0.69 (95\% CI 0.68-0.70), while the Deep-LM-CR exhibited a comparable $\operatorname{AUROC_{global}}$ of 0.73 (95\% CI 0.72-0.74).
+A comparison between these findings and those obtained for models employing an 8-hour sliding window suggests a preference for the latter, as it attains the highest AUC when integrating the risk scores.
+It is noteworthy that the 8-hour sampling frequency stands as the maximum among low-frequency ICU covariates.
+Consequently, this analysis was constrained to datasets with sampling periods equal to or larger than 8 hours.